-A comprehensive guide on selling your homemade candles to abide with UK regulations
+We've created this comprehensive guide on selling your handmade candles to abide by UK regulations.

 You love making candles and wax melts and all things craft and now you want to start selling them?
 You have a website ready, reliable suppliers on hand and the most important thing, deliciously scented candles waiting to be sold – but you’ve still got one more thing to do.
 And that is, to sort out everything from the legal side of things.